techthoughts2/pwshBedrock/docs/Invoke-StabilityAIDiffusionXLModel.md

 Invoke-StabilityAIDiffusionXLModel @invokeStabilityAIDiffusionModelSplat
 ```

-This command uses the Stability AI Diffusion Model to generate an image based on the provided prompt and mask.
+This command uses the Stability AI XL Diffusion Model to generate an image based on the provided prompt and mask.
 Masking is a technique used to selectively apply changes to specific parts of an image.
 In this example, the mask image ('C:\images\mask_image.png') contains a white cut-out area that indicates the region to be edited.
 The model will use this white area to focus its modifications, leaving the rest of the image unchanged.